 You can also get a number of significant benefits from regular care beyond these improved health costs.
 First, chiropractic care is outstanding for reducing pain in the musculoskeletal system.
 It offers improved range of motion in the joints and an overall enhanced quality of life.

 Athletes all over the world rely upon chiropractic sports physicians to keep their body working at peak performance levels.
-Chiropractic can help to alleviate pain without the use of chemicals, can improve the efficiency of training, and can improve strength, flexibility
+Chiropractic can help to alleviate pain without the use of chemicals, can improve the efficiency of training, and can improve strength, flexibility and range of motion at all levels.

 When your brain-body communication is at its best, your whole body works better.
 You’ll experience improved health and wellness because your immune system works better, and your entire body functions at a more efficient level.
 You’ll get more benefit from exercise, and you’ll have improved mental health due to better balance in the way your body communicates with itself.
 This means it can help to improve stress, depression, anxiety and other mental health disorders.